bismuthfoundation/Hack-with-BIS/19-State-Channels/readme.md

  ## Usecase

- Users no longer need to run contracts to verify what the contracts are doing, the verification is shrunk into a simple short hash, which supports all kinds of contracts and all kinds of information (therefore named state channels).
-Particularly useful for networks that do not enforce contract execution on all nodes, but require status reporting on user-controlled contracts.
+ Computational and storage requirements for contracts are reduced a checksum, instead of need for additional contract execution for verification purposes, checking for consensus on a checksum result makes it possible to discern whether all nodes are behaving properly.
+All contract and information types are supported (therefore named state channels).
+Particularly useful for networks that do not enforce contract execution on all nodes, but require status reporting on exclusively off-chain contracts (current Bismuth contracts have chain as a common layer).
 This concept can be also used instead of oracles for connecting contracts to the real world, as a checksum mechanism.

 ## Implementation